-At the level of University governance and management, information is easily accessible on legal status and decision-making structures; the University's Strategic Plan 2018-2022 is published and available in both English and Irish.
+At the level of University governance and management, information is easily accessible on legal status and decision-making structures; the University's Strategic Plan 2023-2028 is published and available in both English and Irish.
 MU policies and procedures are publicly available on dedicated webpages and/or integrated into the website of the associated unit as a means of facilitating ease of access for users.

 The University Framework for Quality Assurance and the reports related to each of the completed quality reviews are published on the Quality Office webpage.
-Peer Review Group Reports and Quality Improvement Plans are published for completed reviews as well as results of surveys of stakeholders who have engaged in the peer review process.
+Peer Review Group Reports and Quality Improvement Plans are also published for completed reviews.
 Reports arising from Institutional level quality reviews and follow up reports where applicable are published on the Quality Office webpages as are annual quality reports (AQRs) to QQI.